abhiramdas99/python_web_hello_world/README.md

 2) you have window machine

 # git basic command
 1) command : git clone git@github.com:abhiramdas99/python_web_hello_world.git   // clone command  for this project
+2) command : git pull  // but remember use this command within the folder.
+It pull the new changes from github

 # steps
 1) install phyton, if you have not installed  yet